 Layering the Moussaka:

-*If you’d like to add a little more texture to the cheesy Bechamel Layer then you can grind up a slice of stale bread with 1/4 teaspoon of garlic powder and combine with a little olive oil to add on top before baking in the oven.
+- If you’d like to add a little more texture to the cheesy Bechamel Layer then you can grind up a slice of stale bread with 1/4 teaspoon of garlic powder and crisp up in a frying pan with a little olive oil to add on top before baking in the oven.